-"Based on the systems reviewed and reported on by Internal Audit during the year, together with management's responses to issues raised I am able to provide an overall Adequate Assurance Opinion."
+"Based on the systems reviewed and reported on by Internal Audit during the year, together with management's responses to issues raised, I am able to provide an overall Adequate Assurance Opinion."

-SYPTE's management team are committed to improving Governance, and during the year eight historic Internal Audit actions were completed and 10 closed with two still ongoing: Board Effectiveness; and Business Continuity Training.
-The former will be completed by March 2018 and the latter by June 2017.
-Management are working to ensure that all current recommendations are delivered to agreed deadlines.
+SYPTE's management team is committed to improving governance, and during the year all remaining historic Internal Audit actions were completed.
+Managers are working to ensure that all current recommendations are delivered to agreed deadlines.